sgoettsch/docker-phpstan/README.md

 # Docker PHPStan

-Docker images to run phpstan commands without the need to install it.
+Docker images to run PHPStan commands without the need to install it.

 Supports different PHP Versions and has extra PHP extensions installed compared to the official package.

-The extra installed extensions should prevent undefined function or undefined class errors in the phpstan run.
+The extra installed extensions should prevent undefined function or undefined class errors in the PHPStan run.

 ### Extra Extensions
 - Sockets
 - MySQLi
+- XML
 - Openswoole
 - Redis